HHS/syndication/syndication_admin/docs/mediaitems.md

 + Enter the Social Media Type.

-+ Optionally, click the Add Alternate Image link.
-For detailed instructions go to Create an Alternate Image.

-+ Optionally, select a Campaign, if available.

-+ Optionally, select or add an Extended Attribute, if available.
-For detailed instructions go to Create an Extended Attribute.

 + Click the Create button.
 The Show Social Media screen will appear with a confirmation message.
 Note: only the fields completed will appear.

 ![Show Social Media with created confirmation message.png](https://bitbucket.org/repo/X7nKza/images/3813326666-Show%20Social%20Media%20with%20created%20confirmation%20message.png)